The Seshadri Constants of Tangent Sheaves on Toric Varieties: A combinatorial criterion

-is a birational toric morphism between complete $\mb Q$-factorial toric varieties.
-Let $E$ be an effective $T$-invariant divisor on $Y$ such that $\mr{exc}(\pi)\subseteq\mr{Supp}(E)$.
-Then for any sufficiently divisible $m\in\mb N$, there is a naturally defined morphism $\pi^*T_X(-mE)\rightarrow T_{Y}$.
-In particular, it is essentially surjective in the sense of Notation \ref{notaion}(7). \end{lemma}
+is a birational toric morphism between proper $\mb Q$-factorial toric varieties such that $Y$ is smooth.
+Let $E$ be an effective $T$-invariant divisor on $Y$ such that $\on{exc}(\pi)\subseteq\on{Supp}(E)$.
+Then there is a naturally defined morphism $\pi^*T_X(-mE)\rightarrow T_{Y}$ for all sufficiently large $m\in\mb Z_{>0}$.
+In particular, it is essentially surjective in the sense of Notation~\hyperref[essentially_surjective]{\ref*{notaion}\ref*{essentially_surjective}}. \end{lemma}